HSK Test in Beijing: The Complete, Definitive Guide for 2023

 Almost always, the first link that pops up will be the page you’re looking for.
 Here, you can check to see their HSK level/score requirements and other policies.
 If the school doesn’t say them clearly on the admissions page, then contact the school’s admissions office directly.
 After all, you don’t want to study and pay for a test if your school of choice won’t accept it!

-If you’re taking the HSK test for employment purposes, you might want to skip the low-level HSK tests (1-3) and aim for higher levels (4-6).
-For the certificate to work, it’s common to aim for the highest levels: Level 5 or 6.
+If you’re taking the HSK test for employment purposes, you might want to skip the low-level HSK tests (1-3).
+They do not hold much value other than to show personal improvement or to show that you are interested in and working towards attaining Chinese proficiency.
+For the certificate to work, aim for the higher levels (4-6).

 #2: Take HSK Practice Tests